 Recurrent brain stem glioma: Recurrent brain stem glioma is a tumor that has come back after treatment.
 If the tumor does return, there will be another round of tests to learn about the extent of the recurrence.
 These tests and scans are often similar to those done at the time of the original diagnosis.

 Information about the tumor’s grade will help the doctor recommend a specific treatment plan.
 The next section in this guide is Treatment Options.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+Or, use the menu to choose another section to continue reading this guide.